QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 v_t = compute_vt(μs, β=0.85, c=2)
 ```

-The initial continuation  value $v_0$ should equals the optimized value of the Ramsey planner's criterion $V$ defined
+The initial continuation  value $v_0$ should equal the optimized value of the Ramsey planner's criterion $V$ defined
 in equation {eq}`eq:RamseyV`.